stanfy/helium/codegen/README.md

 ===========================

 Code generators are organized in separate modules each located at `{lang}/{target}`.
-For example, a JSON scheme generator path is `json/json-scheme`.
+For example, a JSON schema generator path is `json/json-schema`.

 In order to add a new code generator module, create a new directory and add `build.gradle` file with the following content